Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Our Proposed ChainFL System

 \subsection{Device Layer}

-This layer is composed of IoT devices participating in FL tasks, such as phones, vehicles, and smart home appliances, which are responsible for maintaining the collected data and training the local model.
-In addition, IoT devices need to pack the updated local model into a transaction with some additional information (such as authorization information and timestamp) and then submit the transaction to the subchain.
+This layer is composed of IoT devices that participate in FL tasks, such as phones, vehicles, and smart home appliances.
+These devices are responsible for maintaining the collected data and training the local model.
+In addition, IoT devices must pack their updated local models into transactions along with additional information, such as authorization details and timestamps, and then submit the transactions to the subchain.